mdewolfe/digpy/README.md

 In this case, and my use case, one of `KeyError`, `ÌndexError`, or `TypeError`, are reasonable errors to encounter when handling (mostly) arbitrary JSON data.

+> [!NOTE]
+> True, errors are not really returned, but potential common errors are handled.

 Consider the follwing object: